 - Use of heavy-duty screens and projection equipment

-- Accounting for ventilation, acoustics, layout considerations
+- Accounting for ventilation, acoustics, and layout considerations

 These factors make installing an IMAX screen and layout in an existing multiplex extremely difficult.
 Most IMAX locations are designed and purpose-built from the ground up.

-2. High Resolution IMAX Cameras and Film
+2. High-Resolution IMAX Cameras and Film

 The IMAX filming process involves using proprietary 70mm IMAX cameras.
 These cameras and film equipment are very rare and expensive.